 Note: It is recommended to set the gyratory compactor to the target height and adjust the mix weight to achieve the target air voids.
 National Center for Asphalt Technology has a trial weight estimating spreadsheet to assist in adjust the weight based on a dummy pill or two being made.
 Dummy pills can use the JMF IDEAL-CT dry weight as a good starting point.
 Typing “NCAT trial weight estimating spreadsheet” into your browser should bring the spreadsheet up to be downloaded or go to NAPA’s BMD Resource Guide under tools.

-For reheating asphalt mixtures, produced at an asphalt plant and compacted in the laboratory, allow the loose asphalt mixture to cool to room temperature 1.5 to 2.5 hours to get workable.
+For reheating asphalt mixtures, sample the mix into proper containers, then allow the mix to cool to a temperature below 104 °F (40 °C).
+Containers of mix should only be reheated once.
+When ready to reheat, place container in oven at 275 ± 5 °F (135 ± 3 °C) with lid loosely on bucket or boxes still closed.
+Five-gallon buckets may take 3.0 to 4.0 hours and 10 kg boxes may take 1.5 to 2.5 hours to get workable.
 Once workable, split into proper size weights for compacted specimens and rice, place in pans 1.0 to 2.0 inches (25 to 50 mm) thick, and place in oven at 275 ± 5 °F (135 ± 3 °C).
 Place digital thermometers in the mix and immediately compact once the mix hits 275 ± 5 °F (135 ± 3 °C) or lay rice out and let cool.
 Use this rice to determine the air voids of the compacted specimens.

 Workable simply means the mix is warm enough to work with and split the mix properly into the appropriate containers without chunks.
 Middle of the mix being approximately 190 to 200 °F (88 to 93 °C) for non-polymer mixes has worked well and took approximately 1.75 hours.